 HMRC and their counterparts in Canada, Netherlands, US and Australia have united to launch the Joint Chiefs of Global Tax Enforcement (J5).
 J5 is a new alliance dedicated to tackling international tax crime and money laundering.

 J5 builds on existing mutual assistance protocols and enhances the current levels of intelligence and expertise these countries already share.
 They will work together to target those who make a living out of enabling tax crime.
-J5 brought together heads of tax crime and senior officials from The Australian Criminal Intelligence Commission, the Australian Tax Office, the Canada Revenue Agency, Ditch Fiscal Information and Investigation Service, Internal Revenue Service Criminal Investigation and HMRC.
+J5 brought together heads of tax crime and senior officials from The Australian Criminal Intelligence Commission, the Australian Tax Office, the Canada Revenue Agency, Dutch Fiscal Information and Investigation Service, Internal Revenue Service Criminal Investigation and HMRC.

 Frank Strachan, Head of Tax comments: